 Writing research proposals, co-authoring abstracts and manuscripts, teaching health literacy in workshops and staunchly advocating for simplified informed consent documents scratched the unrelenting writer's itch.

 While officemates chatted and drank coffee, I had a heyday reviewing medical literature.
-So I took and completed the American Medical Writers Association (AMWA) Essential Skills Program, hoping to make a career of medical writing.
+So I took and completed the American Medical Writers Association (AMWA) Essential Skills Program, hoping to make a career as a medical writer.

 The writing itch festered until that fateful day.